jaywcjlove/rightmenu-master/README.md

 Supports custom frequently used folders for quick access to directories or to open a new terminal window directly in a specific folder.

-**■ Create Terminal Window Here**
+**■ Common Apps**

-Supports opening a new terminal window in the current folder using Terminal or iTerm, making it easy to access the terminal in any directory.
+Supports various editors and command-line tools (Terminal/iTerm) to quickly open the current directory, enhancing operational efficiency.

 **■ Copy Features**